yyf7329081/small-object-detection-with-lightweight-network/README.md

 ## How to use
+This project is mainly based on ThunderNet-ouyanghuiyu [github](https://github.com/ouyanghuiyu/Thundernet_Pytorch), so you can view the webpage above to use this project as a whole.
-A related blog will show you how to use this project to train and test in detail.
+By the way, A related blog will show you how to use this project to train and test in detail.
 It will be finished soon...